 Most importantly, this workbook’s design helps you find time for improvement.
 The workbook’s exercises help you create a plan for effective time use as you make the ‘reactive problem solving to proactive process improvement’ transition!!

 BUY my “Pursuing Process Excellence’ workbook NOW at Amazon.com

-Use ‘Add to cart’ to buy my ‘how to achieve operational excellence’ workbook in the Great Systems shop!
+Use the ‘Add to Cart’ button to buy a print version of my ‘Pursuing Process Excellence’ operational excellence workbook NOW through the Great Systems Shop!